dotkay/dotkay.github.io/about.md

 Welcome!

-I built this page in order to learn many things that interest me, to share my learnings and to get better at explaining the things I learn.
+I am an energetic engineer, a passionate educator, an erstwhile researcher and a failed entrepreneur.
+I am interested in a wide range of topics covering technology, entrepreneurship, economics, behavioral sciences, education, arts and culture.
+This page is a small attempt at discussing and explaining some of the many things that come to my mind from time to time.

 Thanks to the awesome [whiteglass] theme that enabled the design of this page.